 I’ll be honest, this is where having multiple people helps.
 Between me and Ben and Megan, we are always on the prowl for backlinks.

-Whether it’s hanging out in niche specific Facebook groups where journalists may be looking for sources from time to time (for us, that’s the FinCon group), or sending outreach emails for guest posts, etc, we are always trying to find new opportunities for links and exposure.
-I’m sure we have done a couple directory listings, but I doubt they’ve done much of anything for us since directories have so many links.
+Whether it’s hanging out in niche-specific Facebook groups where journalists may be looking for sources from time to time (for us, that’s the FinCon group), or sending outreach emails for guest posts, etc, we are always trying to find new opportunities for links and exposure.
+I’m sure we have done a couple of directory listings, but I doubt they’ve done much of anything for us since directories have so many links.

 I think making “link awareness” a permanent state of mind is the biggest thing for us — there isn’t one tactic that has led to any major breakthroughs, but more a byproduct on jumping on any opportunity we see come up.
-Over the course of 6-12 months, the results of that labor starts to compound.
+Over the course of 6-12 months, the results of that labor start to compound.

 How you guys optimize posts for conversions once you get them ranking and getting traffic from Google? -Kelan J Kline

 For list posts, this is where knowledge of EPCs (earnings per click) comes in.

 Say you have 5 affiliates mentioned throughout an article.
 If Affiliate A has a $1.10 EPC and Affiliate B has a $0.77 EPC, it makes sense to have it appear before earlier in the article.
 People are easily distracted, so having your highest converting offers appear early is quite important.
 That being said, you shouldn’t sacrifice the context of the article for the sake of neatly ordering your EPCs.
 If it doesn’t make sense to mention a certain affiliate until the end of an article, don’t artificially try to place it at the beginning.